PowerShellOrg/Plaster/docs/en-US/about_Plaster_CreatingAManifest.help.md

 - `name`        - Manifest name.
 This value is mandatory.
 - `id`          - The ID is the unique identifier used for the storing users parameter data and makes sure that the store doesn't get used with another template.
 This field is automatically generated if not given a value.
 - `version`     - Version of the manifest.
 Defaults to 1.0.0.
 - `title`       - Manifest name used in menu lists.
 Defaults to `name`.
-- `description` - (Optional) Manifest description summary.
+- `description` - Manifest description summary.
+- `tags`        - Tags used to describe the purpose of the template.
 - `author`      - (Optional) Authors name or details.
-- `tags`        - (Optional) Tags used to describe the purpose of the template.

 An example of the settings explained above can be shown by running `New-PlasterManifest` this would give you something similar to the the following:
 ```xml